GenesisForge/EduFocus-Pro/docs/developer/SECURITY.md

 6. **Disclosure** - We publicly disclose (coordinated with reporter)
 7. **Recognition** - We credit the reporter (if desired)

----

-## 🏆 Security Researcher Recognition

-### Hall of Fame

-We maintain a security researcher hall of fame to acknowledge those who help keep EduFocus Pro secure.

-**Current Contributors:**
-*(None yet - be the first!)*

-### Credit Policy

-**We offer:**
-- Public acknowledgment in our security advisories
-- Credit in release notes
-- Listing in our security hall of fame (README)
-- Our sincere gratitude

-**We currently do not offer:**
-- Monetary bug bounties (may change in the future)
-- Merchandise or swag
-- Financial compensation

----

 ## 🔐 Security Best Practices for Users

 ### Protecting Your Data